ryantd42/NY-Legislative-Git/2023/S4402A-2023/bill.md

   February 8, 2023
   ___________

- Introduced  by  Sen. KENNEDY -- read twice and ordered printed, and when printed to be committed to the Committee on Labor
+ Introduced  by  Sens.
+KENNEDY, BRESLIN, BRISPORT, BROUK, CLEARE, FERNAN- DEZ, GONZALEZ, HARCKHAM,  HINCHEY,  HOYLMAN-SIGAL,  JACKSON,  MATTERA, MURRAY,  MYRIE,  PALUMBO,  RAMOS, SALAZAR, SCARCELLA-SPANTON, SKOUFIS, STAVISKY -- read twice and ordered printed, and  when  printed  to  be committed to the Committee on Labor -- recommitted to the Committee on Labor  in  accordance  with  Senate  Rule  6,  sec.
+8  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the labor law, in relation to decreasing the  length  of the  suspension period applicable to certain striking workers who seek to obtain unemployment insurance benefits

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: